 Best for Lunch: Pastis

-For lunch, Pastis offers incomparable people watching and one of the most COVID-friendly setups in the city, not to mention a great salade niçoise which pairs well with a glass of sauvignon blanc — remember, you’re on vacation!
+For lunch, Pastis offers incomparable people-watching and one of the most COVID-friendly setups in the city, not to mention a great salade niçoise that pairs well with a glass of sauvignon blanc — remember, you’re on vacation!

 Best for Variety: Chelsea Market

 If you’d prefer a quick takeout option as opposed to a leisurely meal, Chelsea Market has just about everything you could imagine, from tacos to falafels, baos, and kimbap, and it’s all pretty darn delicious.

 Best for Cocktails: Dante